maiktreya/systemfitECM/README.md

 Pacakage functions:

 - **uecm_systemfit**: Estimates Unrestricted-ECM
+  - first listed variable is used as dependant variable.
+  - if instruments are included, the first listed variable is used as the endogenous variable and the remaining elements their instruments.
 - **get_ect_systemfit**: Generates a Error Correction Term serie for a given UECM.
 Called internally by other functions.
 - **recm_systemfit**: Estimates Restricted-ECM (requires a previous obj. class uecm_systemfit).
 - **systemfit_boundsF_test**: Pesaran et al. (2001) F-Bounds Test (requires a previous obj. class uecm_systemfit).